rodricios/autocomplete/README.md

     'expands'      -> 1
     'revolvers'    -> 1

+Yeah Chris?
+Oh, 'what does lez freken ten' mean?
+Um, so it means something like: *you won't see it that often*

 Now what if I asked you to help me find this word I'm looking for?
 And I know it starts with the letters: 'th'.